 Purposefully.
 Equally in the sense of mindfully choosing my assignments, strategically deciding what to work on first based on deadline and personal disposition, and keeping in sight the larger purpose of the content I’m translating.

 Tell us a little bit about your background and how you got to where you are today.

 I was born and raised in a very rural area in the South West of France.
-My parents were livestock farmers, which meant no travelling as a kid and very little exposure to other languages and cultures.
-At school, English was my favourite and strongest subject and I dreamt of seeing more of the world, so when I was offered a scholarship to finish school in the Lycée français in London, I jumped at the chance.
+My parents were livestock farmers, which meant no traveling as a kid and very little exposure to other languages and cultures.
+At school, English was my favorite and strongest subject and I dreamt of seeing more of the world, so when I was offered a scholarship to finish school in the Lycée français in London, I jumped at the chance.
 I fell in love with the UK instantly and ended up staying there for 10 years, my first year in London and the remaining nine in Manchester, where I went to university, got my first jobs and started working as a freelance translator.
-Over time, my thirst for travelling increased, and once I began getting regular translation assignments, I took full advantage of no longer being bound to a physical location to explore the world.
-In the beginning, I travelled almost 100% of the time, but now I have found that having a base and travelling less and slower suits me best.
+Over time, my thirst for traveling increased, and once I began getting regular translation assignments, I took full advantage of no longer being bound to a physical location to explore the world.
+In the beginning, I travelled almost 100% of the time, but now I have found that having a base and traveling less and slower suits me best.
 I travel for around half of the year, working from the countries I visit.
-As a translator specialised in sustainability and the environment, I try to be mindful of the way I travel and I fly as little as possible, so I tend to stay in Europe.
+As a translator specialized in sustainability and the environment, I try to be mindful of the way I travel and I fly as little as possible, so I tend to stay in Europe.
 Last year, for instance, I travelled throughout Scandinavia.
 The year before, I was in the Balkans.
 This year, I will be mainly in Germany.

 What made you first interested in translating?